Our guide to buying an artificial Christmas tree

 Price vs Quality

 It’s very tempting at Christmas time when your bank account is being attacked from all angles to opt for a bargain when you can get it but be warned, when it comes to artificial Christmas trees a cheap price normally means a cheap looking Christmas tree, so this is something to not scrimp on.
 Spend as much as you can afford on your Christmas tree and remember it is an investment that you can enjoy every Christmas for years to come.

+No matter what size of tree you choose, the right stand is essential or you’ll have no stability and risk an accident with your tree.
 All of our trees come supplied with a sturdy metal stand, so you can be sure that it will stand tall.